suite911/cloud911/README.md

 # Cloud911

-Cloud911 is a fast and hackable cloud app framework for Google Go (goland).
+Cloud911 is a fast and hackable cloud app framework for Google Go (golang).
 It helps you make your app's backend and connect it to a very small built-in web server.

 ## Unencrypted API calls over HTTP
 Cloud911 is optimized for API calls over HTTP.
 Payloads are not encrypted by TLS so encrypt any sensitive data yourself or use HTTPS.
 Unencrypted API calls look like this: `http://example.com/api/your/custom/path`